Open source attachment protection & concurrent-edit prevention for Confluence Cloud. Seal files, detect violations, auto-revert changes.

 | Page Banners | Persistent ribbon alerts at the top of the affected Confluence page | All page visitors |

-| Watch Notifications | Release emails sent to users who are watching a sealed attachment | Watchers only |
+| Watch Notifications | Release notification posted on the page when a sealed attachment is released, mentioning the watcher | Watchers only |

 Accessible via Confluence Administration → Apps → Sentinel Vault Admin.
 Only site administrators can access this panel.